 As the IT sector witnesses a boom, people who are working in the sector are determined to upskill themselves.
 They need to keep up with the creation, deployment, and running of applications easier.
+Below are the docker interview questions along with answers.

 Docker makes such a simplification possible with the help of containers.
 The containers let a developer package up an application with all the parts it needs.
 Then, they deploy all the parts as a package.